jonnonz1/nz-statute-book/acts/public/1989/government-roading-powers-act-1989.md

 ### 78 Restrictions on poles, etc, on motorways
 Neither the Crown nor any local authority nor any other person shall place any wire, cable, pipe, tower, pole, or other structure or thing on, over, or under any motorway or on, over, or under any land that has been taken, purchased, set apart, or acquired for the purpose of constructing a motorway, without the prior written consent of the Agency.

+### 78A Response to requests for access to motorway
+(1) If the Agency receives a request in accordance with subsection (2), the Agency must respond, in writing, within 30 working days of receiving it.
+(2) The requests to which subsection (1) applies are those from local authorities, or owners of any pipe, line, or other works associated with wastewater or the supply of water, electricity, gas, or telecommunications, for access to a motorway for the purpose of constructing, maintaining, or in any other way altering any such pipe, line, or other works, or any wire, cable, pipe, tower, pole, or other structure or thing on, over, or under the motorway.

 ### 79 Availability for traffic
 (1) No part of any motorway shall be opened for public traffic until it has been inspected by some proper person appointed by the Agency for the purpose, and until that person has reported to the Agency that he or she has inspected the whole of that part and that it is in good and efficient repair and may safely and conveniently be used for public traffic.
 (2) If, in the opinion of the Agency or of any officer of the Agency, any part of any motorway cannot safely be used for public traffic, the Agency or officer may temporarily close that part for public traffic by such means as are immediately available pending inspection and action by the Agency in accordance with subsection (3) of this section.
 (3) If any part of any motorway has been inspected by some proper person appointed by the Agency for the purpose, and that person has reported to the Agency that he or she has inspected the part and that it cannot safely and conveniently be used for public traffic, the Agency may fence off and close such part of the motorway as it may consider necessary or expedient, and thereafter the provisions of subsection (1) of this section shall apply as if the part of the motorway so closed had not been opened for public traffic.
 (4) The Agency may open for the use of traffic or any specified category of traffic any land held for motorway purposes notwithstanding that it has not been declared to be a motorway under section 71 of this Act.
 (5) While any land is open for the use of any traffic or category of traffic pursuant to subsection (4) of this section the land shall be deemed to be—
-  (a) A road for the purposes of the Transport Act 1962 and the Land Transport Act 1998, and of any regulations or rules in force under either of those Acts; and
+  (a) a road for the purposes of the Transport Act 1962 and the Land Transport Act 1998, and of any regulations or rules in force under either of those Acts; and
-  (b) A motorway for the purposes of any regulations in force under this Act relating to motorways and of section 52 of the Transport Act 1962.
+  (b) a motorway for the purposes of any regulations in force under this Act relating to motorways and of section 52 of the Transport Act 1962.

 ### 80 Maintenance and control of motorways
 (1) Subject to the provisions of this Part of this Act, the Agency shall have the sole powers of control for all purposes, including construction and maintenance, of all motorways, and for that purpose shall have all the powers and rights vested in it by this Act as if every motorway were a State highway.